Mix200208/Mix200208/README.md

 About Me

-I'm a Junior Android Developer and a Student MSTU "STANKIN".🧑‍💻👨‍🎓
+I'm a Junior Android Developer and a Student MSTU "STANKIN.👨‍🎓

 Language